neuefische/web-exercises/sessions/js-async-functions/relay-race/README.md

 The first runner can start immediately after the "🏁 Start race" button was clicked.

-The second runner should only start after the they have been reached by the first one (the first animation has finished).
+The second runner should start after the first runner has reached them (in other words: when the first animation has finished).

 The same should be true for the third runner in relation to the second one.